Quoting part of today's Star Bulletin article: STORM PUMMELS OAHU

 About a third of the parking lot was flooded.
 I thought of Annie and the acqua alta in Venice.
 All the stores in the little shopping complex were open.
 All the lights were on.
 It was very busy inside the grocery store.
 I asked one of the girls if the store was running on generators.
 She looked at me surprised by my question and said they never lost power.
 How did that happen?
 I live so close, probably 5-10 minutes walking distance.
 The entrance to my townhouse complex is adjacent to the driveway of the shopping area.
 So close and yet so far.

 I bought some sushi, chips, and two bags of ice.
 My hope was if I bought the ice, the power would come back on (sort of like if you wash your car, it will rain).
-It did not work.
+Wishful thinking!
 I put one bag of ice in the freezer and one in the refrigerator and then transferred everything perishable to the freezer.

 I called the electric company again.
 Less areas with power outages, but mine was still top on the list.
 No other information available.

-Nine hours later, finally, the electricity went back on at 4:24 pm.
+Nine hours later, the electricity came back on at 4:24 pm.
 The neighbors cheered.

-Right after the electricity came on, the wind kicked up and the rain began to fall again, and my migraine returned.
+Right after the electricity came on, the wind kicked up and the rain began to fall again.
 More rain is predicted all night.
 I wonder what it will be like driving to work tomorrow.
 I hope I don't lose electricity again.